0xABADCAFE/php8-playground/README.md

 ### Conclusion

 - Strict type enforcement has no significant impact on either execution model.
+    - Type inferences are made at runtime, so declare based strict type enforcement should be seen as a code quality tool.
-- JIT mode can offer significant speed up for simple imperative code.
+- JIT mode can offer significant speed up for simple imperative code:
     - Up to 78.2% of the optimised native version for the _inline_ example!
-- Function call overhead remains large in either execution model but has a larger impact on JIT executed code.
+- Function call overhead remains large in either execution model but has a larger impact on JIT executed code:
     - Markedly different from native code where the impact of inlining in the example above was difficult to measure.
+- Magic call overhead remains extraordinarily bad:
+    - For a trivial action, the overhead of a __call() based invocation is at least 10x worse than a regular function call.

-### JIT Analysis
+### Deeper JIT Analysis

 - [Inline Example](./docs/jit_inline_analysis.md)
 - [Direct Call Example](./docs/jit_direct_call_analysis.md)